 In 1982, the Osvaldo Cruz unit became part of the Granol group with the purchase of S.A.
 Romanini Vegetable Oil Industry, expanding Granol’s soybean and soybean oil production, distinguished by including a rail link in the Fepasa Paulista S.A. grid.

-In 1992 Granol doubled its soy processing capacity in Anápolis.
-It benefits from the expansion and modernization of the railway deflection and starts to export bran by wagons that pass through the factory.
 In 2003 Granol started its activities in Bebedouro/SP with the Olma S/A Vegetable Oil company acquisition.
 It also deploys the 900ml plastic bottle filling.
-In 2006 Granol purchased the Cachoeira do Sul/RS unit with the capacity of 1,500 tons of soybeans/crushing day.
-That same year, the Anápolis/GO unit started its activities in Biodiesel.
+In 2006 Granol purchased the Cachoeira do Sul/RS.

-Another milestone was the Granol Anápolis Social Place opening, receiving 30 children by the age of 5 years for daily care.
-With a team formed by educators, pedagogues, psychologists, nutritionists, dentists, and nurses in addition to the kitchen and general services staff, the daycare received not only children from Granol employees, but also from families nearby who were unable to leave their children in private daycare centers.
-It was so successful that in 2015, we doubled the structure to receive 60 kids.
+Another milestone was the Granol Osvaldo Cruz Social Place opening, receiving 30 children from 3 to 5years of age for daily care.
+With a team formed by educators, pedagogues, and nutritionists, in addition to the kitchen and general services staff, the daycare received not only children from Granol employees, but also from families nearby who were unable to leave their children in private daycare centers.

-Today, with more than half a century of tradition, Granol is one of the largest and most respectable agribusiness complexes, genuinely Brazilian.
-There are 5 industrial complexes, 17 regional grain purchasing and storage facilities, 3 biodiesel factories, 2 glycerin factories, 1 lecithin factory, in addition to the head office in São Paulo-SP.
-Besides, that is the static storage capacity of more than 925,500 tons of grain and 246,180 tons of bran, crushing of 3,399,000 tons/year, 2,651,000 tons/year of soybean, 600,600 tons/year crude oil refining and packaging, 1,074,000m³/year biodiesel production, 66,000 tons/year of double-distilled glycerin, 9,000 tons/year of lecithin, 13,000 suppliers and more than 5,000 active customers.
+Today, with over half a century of tradition, Granol is one of the most respectable agribusiness complexes, genuinely Brazilian.
+There are 3 industrial complexes, 8 regional grain purchasing and storage facilities, 2 grain transshipments and the head office in São Paulo-SP.
+Besides, that there is the static storage capacity of more than 379.350 tons of grain and 55.000 tons of bran, crushing of 1.072.000 tons/year, 874.720 tons/year of soybean, 227.800 tons/year crude oil refining and packaging, 13,000 suppliers and more than 5,000 active customers.